 You don’t necessarily need project management experience but the ability to motivate and inspire young volunteers is essential.
 You will need to be Mountain Leader qualified or assessed or have extensive experience of trekking or other outdoor activities.

 ¿Hablas español?
-If so, put your language skills to good use on a Raleigh expedition!
+If so, put your language skills to good use on a Raleigh Expedition!

-Spanish Interpreters play a vital role in the smooth running of our projects in Nicaragua and Costa Rica.
+Spanish Interpreters play a vital role in the smooth running of our projects in Costa Rica.
 This role requires you to be a Project Manager and draw upon your language skills when necessary, particularly when communicating with people in communities or our project partners.
 You will work alongside one or two other Project Managers and be responsible for motivating and supporting a group of 12 – 14 international volunteers on our community, environmental or adventure projects.
 It’s a vital role to inspire our volunteers and integrate them with the local community.